The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 * Technical Finish / Devilment Timings
 * Potion Timings

-The fight can be broken down into 4 key phases.
+The fight can be broken down into four key phases.
 This guide will talk about how to optimize DNC’s potential in each of these phases:

 * Living Liquid (LL)